 How to Prepare Freight for Shipment

-Prior to your carrier showing up, you’ll be required to prepare your freight for shipment.
+Before your carrier showing up, you’ll need to prepare your freight for shipment.
 Depending on the type of goods you are carrying, your freight will either be palletized or non-palletized.
-Loose products not requiring to be secured to a pallet are considered non-palletized freight.
-Multi-piece items that need to stay together and are protected on a pallet is a palletized freight.
+Loose products not requiring to connect to a pallet are considered non-palletized freight.
+Multi-piece items that need to stay together gain protection on a pallet and are considered palletized freight.
 Here are some best practices to keep in mind when preparing freight:

 1. Select an appropriately sized pallet, large enough that the shipment pieces will not overhang.